Homelessness

 The 2016-2021 Census showed a 37 per cent increase in people classified as homeless locally.
 In December 2024, Council teamed up with Launch Housing and local service providers to develop a ‘by-name list’ (BNL) of people who are sleeping rough.

-There were 948 people who sought help locally for homelessness through independently funded services in 2024-25.
-Over 100 local people sleep rough in tents on the foreshore and in cars each night.
+In January 2026, 138 people were sleeping rough.
+There were 1000 people who sought help locally for homelessness through independently funded services in 2024-25.
 Of those on the Mornington Peninsula’s BNL, 75 per cent were sleeping rough on 30 June 2025.
 This is the highest proportion of all municipalities involved in the BNL project, including the City of Melbourne.

 While Council contributes $1 million annually to subsidise the operation of community support centres in Rosebud, Mornington and Hastings, Vinnies Kitchen and Peninsula Community Legal Centre, services are overwhelmed by demand and there is a significant funding shortfall.